info-beamer/grid-player/README.md

 file to read more about how you can use this package outside of info-beamer hosted.

+## Version 7.0

+Big rework:

+ * Added per-item scheduling.
+ * Added target latency for streaming.
+In combination with multicast streams this allows playback across multiple devices to sync up after some seconds.
+ * Added option to overlay an image on each display.
+This allows masking content for overlapping projectors.

 ## Version 6.3

  * Updated to also allow 4K images